stumpapp/stump/README.md

 pnpm core seed --library_path='/Users/aaronleopold/Documents/Stump/Marvel Comics' --user_name='oromei'
 ```

-Note: After the seed completes, you will need to invoke a library scan job (i.e. populate your library with series/media).
+Note: `pnpm core seed` will trash the current sqlite file, create a new one, and then run the actual seed program.
+After the seed completes, you will need to invoke a library scan job (i.e. populate your library with series/media).
 The seed outputs a URL at which you can make a POST request to trigger the scan, however you can also just continue on to the next step and use the UI to start a scan.

 ## Running Stump